tamberg/fhnw-idb/data-transport/CircuitPython/http_get_client/README.md

-# Connecting to a Wi-Fi network
+# Sending a HTTP GET request
 How to connect to a local Wi-Fi network with the FeatherWing ESP32 AirLift Wi-Fi module.

 ## Running the example